farndot/farndot/README.md

 Hi, I’m @farndot

-I’m interested in Machine Learning, mostly image analysis
+I’m interested in Machine Learning, mostly image analysis and interpretablity.

-How to reach me james.c.farnell@gmail.com
+How to reach me: james.c.farnell@gmail.com

 <!---
 farndot/farndot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.